-- the monthly pension benefit, and
+- the monthly retirement benefit, and

-Your pension benefit is paid as a lifetime monthly benefit.
+Your retirement benefit is paid as a lifetime monthly benefit.
 Your employer funds this at no cost to you, and it is an employer asset.
 When you apply for a retirement benefit, your employer's contributions will fund those retirement benefits.
 If you leave a PERF-covered position before you qualify for a retirement benefit, you cannot withdraw these funds.
-This is a relationship between PERF and employers, you will not be asked to make decisions about the management of pension benefit money.
+This is a relationship between PERF and employers, you will not be asked to make decisions about the management of retirement benefit money.

-The ASA has two types of contributions – mandatory and voluntary.
+The DC has two types of contributions – mandatory and voluntary.
 The mandatory part can be paid by the employer, the employee, or shared by both.
 The voluntary part is optional and available to you if you work for an employer who participates in the voluntary contributions program.

 If you work for the State, a quasi-governmental agency, or a university, the 3 percent is paid by your employer before taxes are calculated on your wages.